 II.
 Leaders must not procrastinate.
 Must not wait until everything becomes perfect before moving forward, (1 Samuel 14:9b).
 He should identify God’s move even when things are not in perfect shape and step out in faith.

 III.
 Once he takes the first step and start moving forward everything else becomes clearer and easier.
 New opportunities spring up, (1 Samuel 14:21).
 Remember, God will not move until you start moving

 IV.
 “Attempt great things for God – expect great things from God” – William Carey

 B. The Leader must earn Loyalty

-I. Loyalty is a leader’s greatest asset.
+I. Loyalty is every Leader’s greatest asset.
 Jonathan would have never crowned over the enemy if it wasn’t for his loyal armor bearer

 II.
 Today loyalty is a very rare virtue in the church as well as in the world.
 A congregation not loyal to Leadership poses an internal threat to the church.
 Internal threats are more destructive than external threats.